flox/pkgdb/docs/params-to-sql.md

 This routine provides a _base_ set of `PkgQueryArgs` based on global settings so that they may be used to create individual descriptors' queries.

-This is currently only in use by `flox::resolver::UnlockedManifest`, but is preferred for any parameter set containing _global_ settings.
+This is currently only in use by `flox::resolver::Manifest`, but is preferred for any parameter set containing _global_ settings.